miketsl/aptos-arb-bot/crates/market-data-ingestor/README.md

 2. **SwapAfterEvent**: Real-time price updates
    - Updates sqrt_price, liquidity, and tick after each swap
    - Generates MarketUpdate for the detector

-## TODO

-- [ ] Implement tick map updates from swap events
-- [ ] Parse token pairs from pool addresses or event data
-- [ ] Add support for more DEX types (not just CLMM)
-- [ ] Add metrics and monitoring
-- [ ] Implement proper error recovery and reconnection logic